India ATLAS of Plucked Instruments

 vichitra veena

 The vichitra veena is a North Indian instrument used in Hindustani music and looks quite similar to the rudra veena.
-The difference is that the rudra veena has frets, and the vichitra veena has none - it is played with a "steel", like the gottu vadyam in Carnactic music.
+The difference is that the vichitra veena has no frets - it is played with a "steel", like the gottu vadyam in Carnactic music.
 It is rarely played anymore.

 The body is made from teakwood, more wider than the round shape of the rudra veena, and with a small body.
-Also both sides have a wood carving.
+Also both ends have a wood carving (often of a bird).
 Besides the 7 main strings, there are about 12 resonance strings, with the pegs on the side of the neck (facing the player).

 It is played sitting down with the instrument horizontally in front of the player.
 The right hand picks with a wire plectrum, while the left hand "frets" with some piece of rounded glass.
 This way of playing (like lapsteel) makes it difficult to play fast passages accurately.